Taking a View: The Conceptualisation and Management of Risk in the Film Industry

 The conceptualisation and management of risk can have dramatic implications for the achievement of film’s role – both as a public good in its ability to help us engage with the world and each other, and with regard to economic returns for the people and companies involved.

 During 2016-17 I undertook postdoctoral research to examine the complex, multifaceted and contested subject of risk in the film business.
-The context is predominantly the UK Independent film industry, which is necessarily informed by the activity of Major and large media companies, the international marketplace and other audiovisual sectors e.g. HETV.
+The context is predominantly the UK independent film industry, which is necessarily informed by the activity of Studios and large media companies, the international marketplace, and other audiovisual sectors e.g. HETV.

-Thanks to the kind participation of almost fifty high-level film industry professionals working at the Vice President (Legal, Commercial, Acquisitions) to Founder / CEO level across the Film Value Chain, and the insight of a handful of world-leading academics, I have been able to develop an account of the subject.
+Thanks to the kind involvement of over forty high-level film industry professionals working at the Vice President (Legal, Commercial, Acquisitions) and Founder / CEO levels across the Film Value Chain, and the insight of a handful of world-leading academics, I have been able to develop an account of the subject.

 [Image Credit: Known Unknowns: Anna Louise Quijano, Nicola Charlotte Bradley, Lucrecia Camiletti, Joseph Curle, Matthew Edgson, Dean Pankhurst and Tom Wagstaff.]